domino-team/docs/docs/mini/mifi.md

 ## Working with QMI mode

-Note: this section is not working in the current firmware.
+Note: QMI mode is supprted from firmware v2.23-6.

 If the firmware is commpiled with QMI driver, you will find  `/dev/cdc-wdm0` in the Linux system.